w3f/polkadot-wiki-old/docs/polkadot/learn/comparisons/cosmos.md

 ### Do parachains need to connect to the relay chain or can they be sovereign chains like in Cosmos?

-The simple answer is _yes_, if a chain would like to benefit from the pooled security and interchain communication enabled by Polkadot then it must become a parachain to the Polkadot relay chain.
+The simple answer is _yes_, if a chain would like to benefit from the shared security and interchain communication enabled by Polkadot then it must become a parachain to the Polkadot relay chain.
 However, a chain built using Substrate does not need to connect to Polkadot if it does not want to share in these benefits and it can implement its own consensus and security just as each Cosmos zone does.
 The difference between them is that in Cosmos, there is no choice, a chain must have its own security and validator set running Tendermint consensus.
 While Polkadot/Substrate allows a chain to be sovereign with its own security by implementing one of the provided consensus algorithms or by developing a custom one.
 If the chain chooses it can make its consensus compatible with Polkadot and become a parachain.

 ### Is GRANDPA / BABE similar to PBFT?